proplot-dev/proplot/docs/showcase.rst

 The “global” colorbars can extend across every row and column of the subplot array, or across arbitrary contiguous rows and columns.
-The associated axes instances are found on the `~proplot.figure.Figure` instance under the names ``bottompanel``, ``leftpanel``, and ``rightpanel`` (you can also use the shorthand ``bpanel``, ``lpanel``, and ``rpanel``).
+The associated axes instances are found on the `~proplot.subplots.Figure` instance under the names ``bottompanel``, ``leftpanel``, and ``rightpanel`` (you can also use the shorthand ``bpanel``, ``lpanel``, and ``rpanel``).
 See `~proplot.subplots.subplots` for details.